boxpositron/with-context-mcp/README.md

 - `type`: Must be `"local"` for locally-executed MCP servers
 - `command`: Use `"npx"` to run without installation
 - `args`: Include `"-y"` flag to auto-confirm package execution
-- `env`: Environment variables for the MCP server:
+- `environment`: Environment variables for the MCP server (use `{env:VAR_NAME}` syntax to reference environment variables):
   - `OBSIDIAN_API_KEY`: Your API key from Obsidian Settings → Local REST API
   - `OBSIDIAN_API_URL`: REST API endpoint (default: `https://127.0.0.1:27124`)
   - `OBSIDIAN_VAULT`: Your vault name (visible in Obsidian sidebar)
   - `PROJECT_BASE_PATH`: Base folder in vault for projects (default: `"Projects"`)
 - `enabled`: Set to `true` to activate the server

+Make sure to set these environment variables in your shell before starting OpenCode, or create a `.env` file in your project root.

 **Usage Tips:**